SparkPost/support-docs/support/tech-resources/deep-links-self-serve.md

 #### Using specific tracking domain(s) with Apache

 The above simple instructions allow deep linking to work via your website's main `/.well-known` URL.
-However to get Android to autoverify your app to open tracked domains (skipping the user ["Ask" step](#android-ask)), you need to serve spec files from your specific tracking domains, *while also forwarding* opens and clicks to SparkPost on that domain.
+However to get Android to [autoverify](#autoverify) your app's domains (skipping the user ["Ask" step](#android-ask)), you need to serve spec files from your *specific* tracking domains, *while also forwarding* opens and clicks to SparkPost on that domain.
 This is possible using Apache patterns.

 ```apacheconf
 #